Wazuh Indexer Technical Documentation

 - Create the index templates, to define the mappings and settings of the indices.

 - Create the initial indices.
-We distinguish between stateful, stateless, and rbac indices.
-Stateful indices are unique and its data is update over time (agents' inventory), stateless indices are rotated and static (alerts), and RBAC indices store access control and authorization information for managing users, roles, and permissions.
+We distinguish between stateful and stateless indices.
+Stateful indices are unique, and its data is update over time (agents' inventory), stateless indices are rotated and static (alerts).

 - For stateless indices, it creates the indices aliases and lifecycle policies for rollover.